 Performs multiple call operations in parallel on multiple nodes.
 That is, evaluates apply(Module, Function, Args) on the nodes Nodes in parallel.
-Timeout sets an upper time limit for all call operations to complete.
+Timeout is an integer representing the timeout in milliseconds or the atom infinity which prevents the operation from ever timing out.
 The result is returned as a list where the result from each node is placed at the same position as the node name is placed in Nodes.
 Each item in the resulting list is formatted as either: